|

 conspicuous in the midst of the 1990s style of filmmaking, today it

 comes off as glaring and – not least – totally unnecessary.
-Because this
+This

-story doesn't need Schumacher's "help" to come off as powerful; it's got
+story doesn't need Schumacher's "help" to seem powerful; it's got

 all the ingredients of a tight and effective thriller as it is, complete

 with an attractive human factor to boot.
-Susan Sarandon helps to save
+Susan Sarandon helps save

 several scenes and reminds us that this really is all about a kid in an